cfengine/design-center/programming_languages/prog_java/README.md

  LINUX (Redhat, CentOS, Debian, Ubuntu, SUSE)

 DESCRIPTION:
- This bluprint contains bundles to install JRE packages either from OPENJDK or SUN/ORACLE.
+ This blueprint contains a bundle to install JRE packages either from OPENJDK or SUN/ORACLE.
 The current version is "6u30".
 You may need to modify the bundle to upgrade JRE version.

 REQUIREMENTS:
  * CFEngine version 3.x.x